-- The importance of the landscape is reflected in national planning guidance with the National Planning Policy Framework (NPPF) stating that the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes. - 6.7 The South Cambridgeshire landscape has several distinctive and readily identified characters.
-These have been identified by Natural England as five distinct National Character Areas: - The Fens - South Suffolk and North Essex Claylands - East Anglian Chalk - Bedfordshire and Cambridgeshire Claylands - Bedfordshire Greensand Ridge. - 6.8 Within these national areas are a number of smaller and more detailed landscapes which add to and enhance the local landscape character of the district. - 6.9 The district's landscape is dominated by arable farmland with dispersed woodlands and often low, trimmed hedgerows.
+- 6.6 The importance of the landscape is reflected in national planning guidance with the National Planning Policy Framework (NPPF, 2012) stating that the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes.

+- 6.7 The South Cambridgeshire landscape has several distinctive and readily identified characters.
+These have been identified by Natural England as five distinct National Character Areas:

+- The Fens

+- South Suffolk and North Essex Claylands

+- East Anglian Chalk

+- Bedfordshire and Cambridgeshire Claylands

+- Bedfordshire Greensand Ridge.

+- 6.8 Within these national areas are a number of smaller and more detailed landscapes which add to and enhance the local landscape character of the district.
+The East of England Landscape Typology provides further detail on the landscape character within the National Character Areas, providing a finer grain of landscape assessment based on geology, landform, natural features, landscape patterns, vegetation, settlement patterns, and historic features and development.
+Each typology is also assessed in terms of Historic Features, Enclosure Patterns, Settlement Patterns and Historic Development.

+- 6.9 The district's landscape is dominated by arable farmland with dispersed woodlands and often low, trimmed hedgerows.
 As a result it is a predominantly open landscape, allowing long views.
 A mosaic of hedgerow, fields, parkland and small woodlands create variety and combine to create an often treed skyline.
 A greater degree of enclosure and a more detailed landscape is often associated with settlements and the many small river valleys.
-Early enclosures of 'ancient countryside' give a distinctive character to some villages which are surrounded by small fields with hedgerows. - 6.10 There are pressures on these landscapes as a result of changes in agricultural practice and the impact of new development for housing and employment.
+Early enclosures of 'ancient countryside' give a distinctive character to some villages which are surrounded by small fields with hedgerows.

+- 6.10 There are pressures on these landscapes as a result of changes in agricultural practice and the impact of new development for housing and employment.
 These distinctive landscapes help create a quality natural environment within the district which needs to be enhanced and protected for the future.
 There will be opportunities to enhance the landscape particularly in the growth areas around Cambridge and elsewhere in the district as these new settlements and urban fringe sites are developed in the coming years.
-The Cambridgeshire Green Infrastructure Strategy identifies further opportunities for landscape enhancement within the district.

-6.11 To assist in retaining the distinctive nature of the South Cambridgeshire landscape the Council provides more detailed guidance about landscape character areas in the District Design Guide Supplementary Planning Document (SPD) and the Landscape in New Developments SPD to ensure that development respects both the distinctiveness of these National Character Areas and the more detailed local landscapes.
+The Cambridgeshire Green Infrastructure Strategy identifies further opportunities for landscape enhancement within the district. - 6.11 To assist in retaining the distinctive nature of the South Cambridgeshire landscape the Council provides more detailed guidance about landscape character areas in the District Design Guide Supplementary Planning Document (SPD) and the Landscape in New Developments SPD to ensure that development respects both the distinctiveness of these National Character Areas and the more detailed local landscapes.
 Within the lifetime of the Local Plan these SPDs will be reviewed to include the more detailed East of England Landscape Typology published by Landscape East further refining the landscape character areas within the district.